zeixcom/ui-element/docs-src/pages/getting-started.md

 ## Creating Your First Component

-Now, let’s create an interactive Web Component to verify your setup.
+Now, let's create an interactive Web Component to verify your setup.

 **What This Component Does**